SOTA Scout

 Features

-- Displays a list of all spotted activators, with a summary of their most recent spot
+- Displays a list of all spotted DATA mode SOTA/POTA activators

-- Selecting an activator in SOTA Scout shows a detail view of their location, spot info, and transmission history
+- Selecting an activator shows a detail view of their location, spot info, and transmission history

-- The selected activator in SOTA is automatically linked to the DX Call in WSJT-X, and vice-versa
+- The selected activator is automatically linked to the DX Call in WSJT-X, and vice-versa

 - If an activator has sent a CQ message, a REPLY CQ button allows one-click chasing